SOFTINUX/Base_Doc/source/implement_your_extension/base_as_dependency/base_as_dependency_vsc.rst

-With commande line and visaul Studio Code
+With commande line and Visual Studio Code
 *****************************************

 Create a new project